abhirmehra5/challenge_12_bootcamp/README.md

 ## Summary

-* The first model seems to perform better for the problem we are trying to solve.
+* The second model seems to perform better for the problem we are trying to solve.
-*  This is because, Model 1 predicts the 1s more acuurately than Model 2.
-It is more important to be accurate about High-Risk (1) loans than Healthy loans (0) to ensure the firm has a better risk profile.
+* This is because, both models predict the 1 (High-Risk Loan) to roughly the same degree of accuraccy.
+However, Model 1 has a recall score of 0.91 for the 1 whereas Model 2 has a recall score of 0.99 for 1.
+Thus, Model 2 is better for the problem we are trying to solve.